Here’s why you should care about Klout & social influence

 I hope you found this article interesting and useful.
 And if you did, don’t forget to go

-give me some +K’s (c’mon, you knew that was coming): klout.com/#/blonde20 (you can do this from the Klout app, but not on the Web).Ayelet Noff is a partner in Socialmedia.biz and founder and co-CEO of Blonde 2.0, specializing in creating brand awareness, engagement with consumers and overall buzz for brands online.
+give me some +K’s (c’mon, you knew that was coming): klout.com/#/blonde20 (you can do this from the Klout app, but not on the Web).Ayelet Noff is a partner in Socialmedia.biz and founder and Co-CEO of Blonde 2.0, an award winning digital PR agency with branches in Boston and Tel Aviv.
 Contact Ayelet via The Blonde 2.0 website , email, or follow her on Twitter and Google Plus.